ChinmayAnandS/QRCodeGenerator/README.md

 # then open http://localhost:8000 in your browser
 ```

+## Deployment
+This website has been deployed and published in github-pages.
+To access the website you can simply click [here](https://chinmayanands.github.io/QRCodeGenerator/)

 ## Files
 - `index.html` — main UI
 - `script.js` — QR generation and download logic